 The UniFi Cloud Key product line offers an easy and convenient means for managing a UniFi Network.
-The Cloud Key is intended to be used in places where remote access is required and it comes prepared for management over the UniFi Cloud dashboard: https://network.unifi.ui.com/.
+The Cloud Key is intended to be used in places where remote access is required and it comes prepared for management over the UniFi remote access dashboard: unifi.ui.com.

-Once enabled, UniFi’s Cloud Service associates the UniFi administrator’s SSO login with the Cloud Key device.
+Once enabled, UniFi’s remote service associates the UniFi administrator’s SSO login with the Cloud Key device.
 When a Cloud Key appears "Managed by Other" it typically indicates that the Cloud Key has been configured for remote use with a different SSO account.

 In some less common cases, a user may encounter an issue where their Cloud Key appears as “Managed by Other” despite being associated to the correct account.
 This article will explain how to resolve these issues.

 The most common cause for a Cloud Key to incorrectly appear as Managed by Other is either that the login used to log in to https://network.unifi.ui.com is not the same that was associated with the UCK, or that the UCK hasn't been granted Remote Access to the UniFi Network application.
 Verify that the SSO account is correct and that the right account is associated in the application's Settings > Admins section.

 Cases where the Cloud Key appeared properly on this account previously, but is now appearing as “Managed by Other”, usually point to a conflict preventing the Cloud Key from being detected correctly by the remote service.
 This is most often caused by Cloud Key migration, where a backup was restored on a different Cloud Key and both devices are attempting to authenticate to our remote service with the same identifier.